Cap-go/website/content/blog/automatic-capacitor-android-build-github-action.md

 This workflow should be triggered after each GitHub _tag_, if you need to automatize tag please, refer to [Automatic build and release with GitHub actions](/blog/automatic-build-and-release-with-github-actions/)

+Then this workflow will pull your NodeJS deps, install them and build your JavaScript app.

+Your App doesn't need to use Ionic, only Capacitor base is mandatory., it can have old Cordova module, but Capacitor JS plugin should be preferred.

 > Each time you send a new commit, a release will be built in Google Play console, beta channel.

 I will improve this blog with your feedbacks, if you have any question or suggestion, please let me know by email martin@capgo.app

+## **Build Processing**

+In GitHub Actions, **you are billed based on the minutes** you have used for running your CI/CD workflow.
+From experience, it takes about 3–5 minutes before a build can be processed in Google play store.

+For private projects, the estimated cost per build can go up to **$0.008/min x 5 mins = $0.4**, or more, depending on the configuration or dependencies of your project.

+For Open-source projects, this shouldn’t be a problem at all.
+See [pricing](https://github.com/pricing).

 ### Thanks